 Adidas Yeezy Boost is the official collaboration sneaker by Kanye West and Adidas.
 The Adidas Yeezy 750 Boost "Light Brown" was the first sneaker to release from this collaboration on February 23, 2015.
 The second shoe to release was the Adidas Yeezy Boost 350 "Turtle Dove".
 "Yeezy Season 1" was the first apparel collection to release from this collaboration.
 It was officially released on October 29, 2015.
-The Adidas Yeezy 950 Boost was also part of this collection and it was released in four different colorways.
+The Adidas Yeezy 950 Boot was also part of this collection and it was released in four different colorways.
 The name "Boost" refers to a material used by Adidas.

 Yeezy Boost 750